6 is the New 4: Do You Understand It and How Are You Teaching It in Childbirth Classes?

 Conclusion

 The new guidelines, "6 is the New 4" will lower cesarean rates for failure to progress, but they require laboring persons to be able to endure longer labors, and potentially more emotional distress if they have not found ways to cope.
-Even those with an epidural find the longer duration of labor to be stressful.
+Even those with an epidural find the longer duration of labor until they are eligible to receive and epidural to be stressful.
 Labor is as much an emotional experience as a physical one for the laboring person and their team.
 Our job as childbirth educators is to present them with accurate information, help them develop realistic expectations and practice the skills they will need to cope successfully with this challenge.

 References